Tampa Bay Buccaneers vs. Philadelphia Eagles NFL Wild Card Round Odds, Plays and Insights for January 16, 2022

 Over/under insights

-- The combined points per game average of the two teams, 56.2, is 10.2 points more than Sunday's over/under.
+- The two teams combine to score 56.2 points per game, 10.7 more than the total in this contest.

-- These two squads combine to surrender 43.4 points per game, 2.6 fewer than this contest's over/under.
+- The 43.4 combined points per game that these two squads have allowed this season are 2.1 fewer than the 45.5 total in this contest.

-- Buccaneers games this season feature an average total of 49.4 points, a number 3.4 points higher than Sunday's over/under.
+- The Buccaneers and their opponents have scored an average of 49.4 points per game in 2021, 3.9 more than Sunday's total.

-- The 46-point total for this game is 0.8 points below the 46.8 points per game average total in Eagles games this season.
+- The 46.8 PPG average total in Eagles games this season is 1.3 points more than this game's over/under.

 Buccaneers stats and trends

-- Tampa Bay has nine wins against the spread in 17 games this year.

-- The Buccaneers are 7-4 ATS when favored by 8.5 points or more this season.
+- So far this season, the Buccaneers have been installed as favorites by an 8.5-point margin or more 11 times and are 7-4 ATS in those contests.

-- Tampa Bay's games this year have gone over the point total in 52.9% of its opportunities (nine times in 17 games with a set point total).
+- Tampa Bay's games this year have gone over the total in nine out of 17 opportunities (52.9%).

-- Tampa Bay is 9-5 against the spread and 12-2 overall this season when the team scores more than 22.6 points.
+- Tampa Bay is 9-5 against the spread and 12-2 overall in games when it puts up more than 22.6 points.

-- In games that Tampa Bay picks up over 328.8 yards, the team is 9-6 against the spread and 13-2 overall.
+- Tampa Bay is 9-6 against the spread and 13-2 overall when the team picks up more than 328.8 yards.

 - This year, the Buccaneers have turned the ball over 19 times, three more than the Eagles' takeaways (16).